 As a lifelong learner you have many opportunities to be involved with activities both on and off the ship.
 The Lifelong Learning Program is coordinated by a staff member who serves as a liaison with the crew, faculty, staff and students.
 The coordinator assists the lifelong learners with their needs before and during the voyage.
-The coordinator is also there to help organize activities specific to their voyage.
+The coordinator is also there to help organize educational tours, and activities specific to their voyage.
 Lifelong Learners get to chart their own course!

 Lifelong Learners, faculty, staff and students have the unique opportunity to join the “Extended Family Program” on each voyage.
 The program allows lifelong learners to “adopt” a group of students, with the intent of serving as mentors, providing support and establishing an extended family on ship.
 The lifelong learners, faculty and staff create, organize and initiate “family activities.”
 For example: meeting as a family for meals, games nights, ice cream socials etc.

 The Extended Family program has resulted in many long-standing friendships and areas of support long after voyages have concluded.

 Prior to arrival in port and again at departure, the entire shipboard community attends various sessions and briefings to ensure successful and safe visits within each country.

 - Global Studies: All members of the voyage community participate in the Global Studies course which is taught daily while at sea.
 This course offers an interdisciplinary perspectives on peoples, cultures, and geography in the countries and regions visited.
 Following each port, participants will have an opportunity to share reflections on their experience within small groups in Global Studies.

 - Logistical Pre-Port: This session is an exclusive evening seminars the evening before arrival.
 The Executive Dean works with select staff to brief participants on health and safety concerns, matters pertaining to disembarkation and immigration, in-country program logistics, transportation options, etc.